- Download our Moving to France Guide (PDF)

-Despite the familiar feeling of France and its iconic capital city, expats are still likely to experience some culture shock.
-Making a home in France comes with the challenges of learning the language and assimilating into a culture steeped in unique social conventions.
+Despite the familiar feeling of France and its iconic capital city, you’re still likely to experience some culture shock in France.
+Making a home in this European country comes with the challenges of learning the language and fitting into a culture steeped in unique social conventions.

-The first and most critical step for overcoming culture shock and avoid any misunderstandings about French culture is to learn the local language.
-Expats should also mind their manners, keep an open mind and maintain an eagerness to learn about French culture.
+The first and most critical step for overcoming culture shock and avoiding any misunderstandings about French culture is to learn the local language.
+You should also mind your manners, keep an open mind and maintain an eagerness to learn about French customs and etiquette.

 Language barrier in France

-French is the official language of France, but expats living in the south of France may encounter some regional dialects that sound surprisingly different to what is spoken in Paris and Lyon.
-In many areas of France, locals are likely to speak some level of English.
+The language barrier in France can be significant, as French is the official language.
+When living in the south of France, you may encounter regional dialects like Occitan (including Gascon, Languedoc, and Provençal) that sound surprisingly different to what is spoken in Paris and Lyon.
+In many tourist areas and larger cities, locals are likely to speak some level of English, with around 25 million French citizens having English skills.

-This fact should not detract from visitors' or expats' attempts to initiate a conversation or request in French with a 'bonjour' (good day) or 'parlez-vous Anglais?'
+This fact should not detract from your attempts to initiate a conversation or request in French with a ‘Bonjour’ (good day) or ‘Parlez-vous Anglais?’
 (Do you speak English?).
+French people genuinely appreciate when you make an effort to speak their language, even if it’s just basic phrases.

-Various language schools offer French classes to foreign-language speakers.
-They all cater to various levels of proficiency and need.
-Even for the more fluent speaker, there are conversation classes that offer an opportunity to speak to French speakers who are learning English.
+There are plenty of language schools that offer French classes to foreign-language speakers.
+They all cater to various levels of proficiency and needs.
+Even for the more fluent speaker, there are conversation classes and language exchanges that offer an opportunity to practice with native French speakers outside traditional classroom settings.

 Etiquette in France

-Etiquette is extremely important to people in France, and it is not unusual to see people being subtly disregarded by salespeople, waiters or others in the service industry for not minding their manners.
+Etiquette in France is extremely important to local people, and it is not unusual to see people being subtly disregarded by salespeople, waiters or others in the service industry for not minding their manners.
 At any service counter, even if in a rush, the most observed form of etiquette is greeting.
-Rushing in to make demands or a request without a brief 'bonjour' can elicit a frosty response.
+Rushing in to make demands or a request without a brief ‘Bonjour’ can elicit a frosty response.

-The bisous (kissing on both cheeks) is reserved for people one is familiar with and, even then, locals will always be first to initiate.
-This can appear overly familiar to some expats, but it's a common greeting in France.
+The bisous (kissing on both cheeks) is reserved for people you’re familiar with, and even then, locals will always be first to initiate.
+This greeting practice remains common despite slight post-pandemic adjustments.
+Women typically greet other women with cheek kisses, while men usually only greet other men like this when they’re close friends.
+It might seem overly familiar to expats at first, but it’s a deeply embedded greeting in the French social fabric.

 Time in France